Logikable/react-flow.js/flow.js/README.md

-# Flow Editor using React.js
+# Flow.js: Flow Editor using React.js

 ## Introduction to Technologies

 If you are an aspiring web developer or one that has not done web development in the last 10 years, this part of the README is for you.
-It will be covering the technologies that are relevant to this project, specifically HTML, Javascript, Node.js, ReactJS
+It will be covering the technologies that are relevant to this project, specifically HTML, Javascript, Node.js, Babel, ReactJS, Webpack, and React-dnd.
-//todo

 ### HTML5